Management Bulletin 09-03

 Elements of a Plan to Address a Pandemic Flu

-The EESD recommends child development contractors develop a plan addressing the steps to be taken before, during and after a pandemic occurs.
+The ELCD recommends child development contractors develop a plan addressing the steps to be taken before, during and after a pandemic occurs.
 Contractors should form a committee of staff members and parents to develop the plan.
 Elements to consider:

 - Identify all of the ways a flu pandemic might affect your program and develop a plan of action to respond.